Issaquah Valley Trolley: Operation

 Public service began on October 14, 2012, with initial hours of operation scheduled for weekends from 11 a.m. to 3 p.m. until sometime in November.
 The section of railroad line brought into use for rides at that time was about 1/2 mi long, stopping just before the bridge over the East Fork of Issaquah Creek.
 The section of the track north of the bridge could not be used until repair work on the bridge.
 By 2016, rehabilitation work on the bridge had been completed, allowing the route to be extended across and beyond the bridge, to Gilman Blvd., where the track ends.
 The extended line came into use at the beginning of the 2016 season, on May 7, making the overall length of usable track about 0.6 mi long.
-The line included one level crossing, of Front Street.
-Before the line's closure in 2020, future plans had included building a small covered platform at the end of the line adjacent to the Issaquah Chamber of Commerce building, which have would be allowed the trolley to serve the purpose of an actual (though limited) transit system, ferrying riders between Issaquah's downtown (accessed from the Issaquah Depot) and the Issaquah commercial core's other major pedestrian destinations: Confluence Park and the Gilman Village shopping district (accessed from the new Gilman Station).
+The line includes two level crossing, of Front Street, and NW Holly Street.
+Before the line's 2020 closure, future plans had included building a small covered platform at the end of the line adjacent to the Issaquah Chamber of Commerce building, which have would be allowed the trolley to serve the purpose of an actual (though limited) transit system, ferrying riders between Issaquah's downtown (accessed from the Issaquah Depot) and the Issaquah commercial core's other major pedestrian destinations: Confluence Park and the Gilman Village shopping district (accessed from the new Gilman Station).

-The trolley towed a generator car to supply its traction motors with electricity, rather than receiving power from overhead wires.
+The trolley tows a generator car to supply its traction motors with electricity, rather than receiving power from overhead wires.

-The museum also has an operational 0-4-0 Plymouth gasoline-mechanical locomotive for use as a rescue vehicle if the trolley were to fail mid-trip.
+The museum also had an operational 0-4-0 Plymouth gasoline-mechanical locomotive for use as a rescue vehicle if the trolley were to fail mid-trip.
+However, in 2024, it was donated to the Peninsular Railway and Lumbermen's Museum, in Shelton, Washington, and in April of that year it was placed on display in Aberdeen, Washington.

+Passenger service on the Issaquah Valley Trolley resumed on August 1, 2026, six years after shutting down, with revenue runs from the historic depot to Gilman Blvd. on weekends through September.